google/applied-machine-learning-intensive/v2/04_classification/01_binary_classification/slides.md

 # Binary Classification

 <!--
-Our exploration into classification will involve binary classification.
-Binary means that there are only two values to predict.
-Binary classification is used to predict one of two values.
+Our exploration into classification will start with the simplest case, binary classification.
 -->

 ---